ReactiveMongo/Play-ReactiveMongo/README.md

 ### Helpers for GridFS

 Play2-ReactiveMongo makes it easy to serve and store files in a complete non-blocking manner.
 It provides a body parser for handling file uploads, and a method to serve files from a GridFS store.

+_TO BE CONTINUED..._